Krosseye/Serfile/README.md

 - :rocket: Easy installation and setup.
 - :file_folder: Web-based UI for browsing and managing files.
+- :pencil2: Integrated editor for editing code and text files.
 - :gear: Two deployment options: Python environment or Docker.
 - :scroll: MIT licensed - use, modify, and distribute with ease.